chasereyn/flueo/README.md

 VIDEO
 - How I set this up...
 - Like Literally just record your progress, post on X, people will love this!
+- Share in reddit
+- Software, language learning, other youtubers and COMMUNITIES
+- Product Hunt put it on there and look there as well
 --------------------------------------------

 BIG